 Karen Dove, Executive Director

-Karen’s role as Executive Director is plan and execute the overall strategic and operational responsibility for ANEW’s staff, programs, expansion and execution of its mission.
+Karen’s role as Executive Director is to plan and execute the overall strategic and operational responsibility for ANEW’s staff, programs, expansion and execution of its mission.
 Karen comes to ANEW from Montana where she led programs and advocated for policies focused on building economic security for all.
 Karen is a dedicated servant leader and has a passion for social justice issues.
 Karen is committed to developing collaborative partnerships resulting in systemic change.
-Throughout her career she has utilized her entrepreneurial spirit and skills to create and implement new and innovative programs aimed at moving people toward family wage jobs.
+Throughout her career, she has utilized her entrepreneurial spirit and skills to create and implement new and innovative programs aimed at moving people toward family wage jobs.
 Karen is also a published author and when not serving her community, Karen likes to spend time on the beach, and she counts her three children are her proudest accomplishments.

 Karen@ANEWaop.org | 206.381.1384

 As Program Director, Morgan oversees all aspects of ANEW’s Pre-Apprenticeship training program.
 Morgan’s valuable skills and experience in the arena of curriculum development, student assessments, collaborating with community partners and experience with leadership development continues to influence and drive ANEW’s programs to be the best in workforce development.
 Prior to coming to ANEW, Morgan taught at Todd Beamer High School for 7 years.
 Before becoming a teacher, Morgan served for a year as an AmeriCorps volunteer, working to recruit and train volunteers for specialized reading programs.
 Morgan has a BA in Education and History and a Masters of Arts in Curriculum Development and Assessment.